Inmyeonjo: In the 2018 Winter Olympic Games in PyeongChang

-The Inmyeonjo is a legendary animal that appears in East Asian mythology and Buddhist scripture as a fantastical creature with a human head and a bird's torso.
+The inmyeonjo is a legendary animal that appears in East Asian mythology and Buddhist scripture as a fantastical creature with a human head and a bird's torso.
 Inmyeonjo is a fantastical animal known to travel across the land and the sky and live a thousand years, symbolizing longevity.
 It dates back to the Goguryeo period of Korean history, even appearing in cave drawings.
-The Inmyeonjo is supposed to appear when there's peace on earth, connecting the heavens and the earth for a thousand years.
+The inmyeonjo is said to appear when there is peace on earth, connecting the heavens and the earth for a thousand years.

 The appearance of the facial expressions of Inmyeonjo has led to a wide variety of responses from around the world.
-There were negative opinions that it was horrible and bizarre, while there were positive opinions that it was marvelous at first seeing mythical creatures, respecting their culture.
+Some expressed that it was horrible and bizarre, deeming it unsuitable for children, while supporters stated that it was charming.